vatssomya/AI-Powered-Doc-Processor/README.md

 # 📄 Automated Document Processor

-> Smart offline document understanding using AI — powered by Python, Flask, and Transformers.
+> Smart document understanding using AI — powered by Python, Flask, and Transformers.

 ---